rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 ```
 ![explore class](../images/explore-count-classtarget.png)

+Bars of the same color sum up to 100%.
+If there is a large difference in bar-length between colors, there is an interesting pattern.
+So Crew Members had a much lower chance to survive than Passengers in 1st class.

 We can even explore all variables in one line of code:

 ```R
 titanic %>%
   explore_all(n = n)
 ```

+And the relationship of all variables with a target:

 ![explore all variables](../images/explore-count-allvariables.png)